 What’s For Lunch?
 Ideas For School Lunch

-As a Holistic Nutritionist, I don’t just focus on the best quality, local and organic food.
-It’s an ideal, however I fully recognize that nutrition in America is in a crisis state–swinging wildly from excess to starvation.
-Many people are fortunate enough to afford broad variety and exotic foods, choosing what and when to eat while others struggle for a meal each day.
+As a Holistic Nutritionist, I focus on the best quality, local and organic food.
+It’s an ideal, however, I fully recognize that nutrition in America is in a crisis state–swinging wildly from excess to starvation.
+Many people are fortunate enough to afford a broad variety and excellent quality of foods, while others may while others may struggle for a meal each day.

-The lunch program may be hideously dismal or a bounty–how you view it will obviously be peppered with your current life situation.
+The lunch program may be hideously dismal or a bounty–how you view it will be reflective of your current life situation.
 Speaking professionally, the school lunch program is strongly lacking and filled with low quality food–rootbeer flavored milk??
 Ick!
-However, I realize there kids that are amazed with abundance and variety that school lunch has to offer.
+Yet, we have to realize there kids that are amazed with abundance and variety that school lunch has to offer.

-Food is absolutely a place where we can do better as a people.
+Food is absolutely a place where we can do better as a culture.

-Tips and ideas to help simplify school lunches–and meals.
+Below are a few tips and ideas to help simplify meals and school lunches.

 This helps on so many levels!
 Sit down for 15-20 minutes and write out a menu for 5 or 6 days.
 Involve the family.
 Being able to get up and look at list of the fridge that says “oatmeal with fruit and nuts” is what’s for breakfast and knowing that you are roasting a chicken for dinner that will become part of lunch tomorrow makes life easier–really.
 I base my menu around when I have time to cook and make sure there are left overs.
 Make your first menu based on what’s in the house and your work schedule, or write up your menu before you shop.
 Need some more ideas?
 Check out 13 Tips to Simplify Your Meals.

 Here’s a big one–write up a list with your children about what you can put in a lunch and post it on the fridge.
 Sandwich?
 Soup?
 Hummus and veggies, wraps, leftovers?
 The trick is to create habits of thinking creatively.
 Once you have a menu and a list of fo